WheteThunger/MonumentAddons/README.md

 ## Recommended compatible plugins

-- [Custom Vending Setup](https://umod.org/plugins/custom-vending-setup) -- Allows customizing sale orders and names of vending machines at monuments.
-Works out-of-the-box with NPC vending machines spawned by this plugin.
+- [Custom Vending Setup](https://umod.org/plugins/custom-vending-setup) -- Allows customizing monument vending machines.
+Works with vending machines spawned by this plugin that use the `npcvendingmachine` or `shopkeeper_vm_invis` prefabs.

 ## Getting started